For philanthropic foundations, NGOs, networks, alliances and other purpose-driven groups.

 These packages are a great option for co-leaders, partners and globally distributed groups who want to take their collaborations to the next level, tackle strategic challenges, or leverage new opportunities.

 All offerings are available in English, Spanish and Portuguese.
-Individual coaching is further available in French, Dutch, German and Indonesian.
-Bespoke sessions can offer live interpretation in other languages.
+Individual coaching is further available in French, Mandarin, Cantonese, German, Dutch, and Indonesian.
+Bespoke sessions can offer live interpretation in other languages as well.

 Through this internationally acclaimed program, organizations learn the fundamentals of financial resilience and explore innovative tools and strategies to adapt to increasingly volatile political and funding landscapes.
 Program participants can typically expect:

-By the end of the program, teams will have:
+By the end of the program, participants will have:

 Built a customized action plan using new tools from Spring